Fraser999/nctl/docs/usage.md

 ## Step 4: Start a network in daemon mode.

-- We can start in daemon mode either a single or all nodes within a network.
+- We can start either a single or all nodes within a network in daemon mode.
 This is the preferred modus operandi.

 ```
 # Start node 1 in daemon mode.